Tokyo subway sarin attack: Origins

-The drastically increasing popularity of the group also saw an increase in violent behaviour from its members.
+The drastically increasing popularity of the group also saw an increase in violent behavior from its members.
 In the year preceding its recognition by the Tokyo government, a member of the cult – Terayuki Majima – had accidentally drowned during a ritual; his body was cremated, with the remaining bones ground up and scattered over a nearby lake.
 Majima's friend – a fellow member of the group – was murdered by members acting under Asahara's orders, after he became disillusioned and tried to leave.

-Three months after recognition, six Aum Shinrikyo members were involved in the murder of a lawyer, Tsutsumi Sakamoto, who had been working on a class-action lawsuit against the cult, as well as his wife and 1-year-old son.
+Three months after recognition, six Aum Shinrikyo members were involved in the murder of Tsutsumi Sakamoto and his family.
+Sakamoto had been working on a class-action lawsuit against the cult.
 Asahara had previously advanced the concept of 'poa: a doctrine which stated that not only were people with bad karma doomed to an eternity in hell (unless they were 'rebirthed' through intervention by 'enlightened people'), but that it was acceptable to kill those at risk of bad karma to save them from hell.